 6. If the Commission, or the Commission's designee, finds a lack of sufficient evidence of ownership status, residency, or other information required for eligibility, prior to a race, the Commission or the Commission's designee, may order the entrant's horse scratched from the race or ineligible to participate.

-7. After a race, the Commission or the Commission's designee may upon reasonable suspicion that the entrant’s horse was not eligible to race, withhold purse money pending an inquiry into ownership status, residency, or other information required to determine eligibility.
+7. After a race, the Commission or the Commission's designee may, upon reasonable suspicion that the entrant’s horse was not eligible to race, withhold purse money pending an inquiry into ownership status, residency, or other information required to determine eligibility.
 If the purse money is ultimately forfeited because of a ruling by the Commission or the Commission's designee, the purse money shall be redistributed per order of the Commission or the Commission's designee.
 A person aggrieved by the Commission ruling in this matter may seek an adjudicatory hearing.

 8. If purse money has been paid prior to reasonable suspicion, the Commission or the Commission's designee may conduct an inquiry and make a determination as to eligibility.
 If the Commission or the Commission's designee determines there has been a violation of ownership status, residency, or other information required for eligibility, it shall order the purse money returned and redistributed per order of the Commission or the Commission's designee.
 A person aggrieved by the Commission ruling in this matter may seek an adjudicatory hearing.